Showing posts with label Technical Education. Show all posts

 Technical and Vocational Education Training (TVET) provides relevant practical skills, attitudes, knowledge and understanding relating to the skills needed in various sectors of the formal and informal economy in Papua New Guinea.

-Technical Colleges School Leavers' and Non-school Leavers' Acceptance Lists 2023
+Technical Colleges School Leavers' and Non-school Leavers' application form PDF

 How many Business Colleges are in PNG?